learnbyexample/cli-computing/Linux_Introduction.md

 ## <a name="linux-distros"></a>Linux Distros

-There are various Linux flavors called 'distribution' (distros for short), to cater the needs of beginners to advanced users as well as highly customized as per end use case
+There are various Linux flavors called 'distribution' (distro for short), to cater the needs of beginners to advanced users as well as highly customized as per end use case

 * There are [hundreds of known distributions](https://en.wikipedia.org/wiki/List_of_Linux_distributions)
 * One can keep track of them at [distrowatch](https://distrowatch.com/)